*Image: “Eden Church Ribbon of Windows, Louisville, Georgia” by Kathleen Galvin, 8×4.5, December 2017

 There my father would sell Hanover insurance to Allstate’s uninsurable.

-I had hung around my father’s office enough to know that everyone was required to have car insurance, and I was aware of some of the things that made it difficult to qualify: a bad credit score, multiple DUIs, multiple speeding tickets, teenager drivers on the policy.
+I had hung around my father’s office enough to know that everyone was required to have car insurance, and I was aware of some of the things that made it difficult to qualify: a bad credit score (resulting in a poor credit car finance check), multiple DUIs, multiple speeding tickets, teenager drivers on the policy.
 But even as a child I found it incomprehensible that a system could simultaneously require something and deny it to people whose lives it judged too risky or too potentially costly.
+From a young age, I knew it was important to learn how to build credit so that I could use it to my advantage in the future.
+Good credit means you can get better interest rates, better loans and in this case, you would be able to get insurance quite easily.
 Respectable companies like Allstate would only insure the lives it deemed respectable.

 Allstate was indeed remaking itself as a company that was more and more out of reach for the farmers and teachers and correctional officers of Auburn.
 When my father opened his agency, he believed Allstate and Auburn were well suited to each other.
 Allstate carried a program called Allstate Indemnity, a program for folks with imperfect driving records or inconsistent payment histories or both.
 It was affordable insurance for low-income people, and my father enrolled a full quarter of his clients into it, clients who would have been rejected or price-gouged by equivalent national brands.
 But something happened at the turn of the millennium.
 According to my father, Allstate miscalculated the Indemnity rates, setting them too low in New York City and too high in upstate.
 The company decided to cancel the program.
 Yet it couldn’t simply terminate Indemnity policies; this, evidently, was against the law.
 What it could do: Allstate could require the next 6-month premium payment in full, and when its low-income clients inevitably failed to pay this lump sum, the company could cancel their policies.
 In this way Allstate phased out Indemnity, and my father found himself looking at a loss of hundreds of thousands of dollars worth of business, while his low-income clients were looking at lapsed policies and dangerously expensive alternatives.